 Some themes have built-in ad space, some have amazing sliders and magazine style front pages.
 If you like to fiddle around and get that layout and those blog colours just right make sure there are lots of customizable features to play around with.

 1 – Mobile Friendly…or not!

-It’s a fact that the amount of people who are reading blogs on a smartphone or tablet is on the rise and that means you need a mobile friendly site.
+It’s a fact that a number of people who are reading blogs on a smartphone or tablet is on the rise and that means you need a mobile friendly site.
 But do you?
 You can always choose a theme which is not mobile friendly then use a plugin like Jetpack or WPtouch to make a mobile friendly theme.
 That way it will look perfect no matter what people use.
 Or if you can’t be bothered with all that, just choose a responsive theme.